The linear arboricity conjecture for graphs of low degeneracy: Introduction

 \section{Introduction}

 All graphs considered in this paper are finite, simple and undirected.
-For a graph $G$, we let $V(G)$ and $E(G)$ denote its vertex set and edge set, respectively.
-The \emph{neighborhood} of a vertex $u$ in $G$, denoted by $N_G(u)$, is the set $\{v\colon uv\in E(G)\}$.
-We abbreviate it to just $N(u)$ when the graph $G$ is clear from the context.
-Given a graph $G$, the \emph{degree} of a vertex $u\in V(G)$ is $|N(u)|$ and is denoted by $d_G(u)$.
-The \emph{maximum degree} of a graph $G$, denoted by $\Delta(G)$, is defined to be $\max\{d_G(u)\colon u\in V(G)\}$.
+We denote the vertex set of a graph $G$ by $V(G)$ and its edge set by $E(G)$.
+For a vertex $u\in V(G)$, we denote by $N_G(u)$ the set of neighbors of $u$, i.e. $N_G(u)=\{v\in V(G)\colon uv\in E(G)\}$.
+We abbreviate $N_G(u)$ to just $N(u)$ when the graph $G$ is clear from the context.
+The \emph{degree} of a vertex $u\in V(G)$ is $|N(u)|$ and is denoted by $d_G(u)$, which is sometimes abbreviated to $d(u)$ when the graph $G$ is clear from the context.
+We denote by $\Delta(G)$ the \emph{maximum degree} of a graph $G$; i.e. $\Delta(G)=\max\{d_G(u)\colon u\in V(G)\}$.
 When the graph $G$ under consideration is clear, we sometimes abbreviate $\Delta(G)$ to just $\Delta$.
-For any terms not defined here, please refer~\cite{diestel}.
+We say that an edge $uv$ of a graph is ``incident to'' the vertices $u$ and $v$.
+For any terms not defined here, please refer to~\cite{diestel}.